MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

    `{"nckgahadagoaajjgafhacjanaoiihapd": {"installation_mode": "force_installed","update_url": "https://edge.microsoft.com/extensionwebstorebase/v1/crx"}}`

-In the above example Instead of "force_installed", if you use "normal_installed", then the extension is automatically installed without user interaction, but they can disable the extension.
+In the previous example, if you use "normal_installed" instead of "force_installed", then the extension is automatically installed without user interaction, but they can disable the extension.

    > [!TIP]
    > Formatting a JSON string correctly can be tricky.
 Use a JSON checker before implementing the policy.
 Or try the early version of [Extension Settings Generator Tool](https://microsoft.github.io/edge-extension-settings-generator/minimal)